Johannes11833/rclone_python/README.md

 - Copy and move files between remotes
 - Delete and prune files/directories
+- List files in a directory including properties of the files.
+- List available remotes.
 - Create new remotes
 - Check available remotes